 Your dog may have pancreatitis if he or she has lost his appetite, vomits, and appears to have abdominal pain.
 Sometimes, a dog with pancreatitis will have a fever or even a low body temperature, lethargy, diarrhea, or a hard time breathing.

 There isn’t a drug that can cure pancreatitis for your pup.
 The most important thing to do is to help your dog get through the attack.
-Veterinarians may suggest that you don’t give food or water to your dog for a certain period of time, and may administer products, such as cannabinoids, for dog pain.
+Veterinarians may suggest that you don’t give food or water to your dog for a certain period of time, and may administer products, such as hemp, for dog pain.

 Bone cancer in dogs, scientifically known as osteosarcoma, is a common form of cancer usually found in larger dog breeds.